CAPC Guidelines:

 Host Associations and Transmission Between Hosts

-• Dogs and cats become infected with Dracunculus upon ingestion of infested copepods so transmission is tied to aquatic environments.
+• Dogs and cats become infected with Dracunculus upon ingestion of infected copepods so transmission is tied to aquatic environments.

-• Amphibians and possibly other paratenic hosts can harbor infective L3 larvae
+• Amphibians and possibly other paratenic hosts (e.g. fish) can harbor infective L3 larvae.

 • The parasite is not directly transmitted from an infected wildlife host to a dog or cat.